- What types of identity theft can monitoring services protect against?

 - Does the service provide you with unlimited access to your credit reports?

 - Does the service give you unlimited access to your credit scores?
 Be aware that monitoring services typically do not provide access to your FICO score, which is the industry leader in credit scores.
-For additional information on credit scores, read our guide “Your Credit Score: How It All Adds Up”.
+For additional information on credit scores, read PRC's guide to credit scores.

 - How does the cost of the service compare with other services?
 Prices vary tremendously and may or may not be indicative of effectiveness of the service that you will receive or the level of services provided.